microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 }
 ```

-* Setup the instrumentation key for debugging
+* Setup the connection string for debugging

 In [appsettings.Development.json](examples/QuickStart3_0/appsettings.Development.json), add the following configuration: